Intercultural Development Inventory® (IDI®)

 Maine Intercultural Communication Consultants requires a 3 hour debrief/training with the delivery of group results.
 Following that, we recommend participants have an individual coaching session to better understand their personal scores, which typically takes 1 hour.

-Once you have completed the IDI or ICS, and have received an Individual Development Plan (IDP), you may choose to engage in 1-on-1 intercultural coaching to progress more rapidly through the stages of intercultural development or to receive ongoing support and accountability as you work through your IDP.
+Once you have completed the IDI, and have received an Individual Development Plan (IDP), you may choose to engage in 1-on-1 intercultural coaching to progress through the stages of intercultural development.
 Participants report that because of the individualized nature of these coaching sessions, they are able to gain and refine intercultural skills in a way that is tailored to their unique needs, and receive precise feedback that keeps them moving forward in their intercultural growth.